langchain-ai/langgraph/README.md

   - [ ] eg. https://anyio.readthedocs.io/en/3.x/streams.html
   - [ ] Implement IN and OUT topics as regular topics
 - [ ] Enable resuming PubSub from the "middle" of the computation
+- [ ] Add "human in the loop" pattern
+- [ ] Add "wait until topic X is done" pattern
 - [ ] Add Redis-backed Connection implementation